ddhartma/Disaster-Response-Pipeline-Project/README.md

 The notebook ***ETL Pipeline Preparation.ipynb*** contains the data engineering steps and and all the results.

-- ***NaN values***: Missing values are from the categorical varibale 'original'.
+- ***NaN values***: All missing values are attributed tto the categorical varibale 'original'.
 This column is not needed for modeling.
 Hence those NaN values do not need to be imputed.
 - ***Dublicate values***: 170 dublicate values were found during ETL processing.
-Those were removed from the dartaset.
+Those were removed from the dataset.
 - ***special values***: Rows, where column 'related' is classified with 2 were dropped.
 Those messages are messages which are, e.g.
     - not translated
     - without a meaning or not not understandable code like